-Key Result Annual Highlights Area Social S1 - A capable, vibrant, healthy and connected community S1.1 Sport Leisure Recreation Connection The Shire runs a range of community programs at the Katanning Leisure Centre including School Holiday Program's, Seniors Activities - Pingo, Quiz, Autumn Club, Carpet Bowls, Senior Gym, Seniors Exercise Groups - weekly & monthly, Group Fitness Programs, Social Badminton & Rollerblading Evenings.
+Key Result Area Annual Highlights Social S1 - A capable, vibrant, healthy and connected community S1.1 Sport Leisure Recreation Connection The Shire runs a range of community programs at the Katanning Leisure Centre including School Holiday Program's, Seniors Activities - Pingo, Quiz, Autumn Club, Carpet Bowls, Senior Gym, Seniors Exercise Groups - weekly & monthly, Group Fitness Programs, Social Badminton & Rollerblading Evenings.
 The Katanning Leisure & Function Centre provides free meeting rooms for Club Committee Meetings to facilitate club development, clubs/groups utilising the facilities have been Katanning Netball Association, Katanning Equestrian Association, Great Southern Merino Sheep Breeders Association, Olympians Netball Club & Allstars Netball Club.
-The Shire has held meetings along with training sessions within the centre, the KLC User Group, Townscape Committee, Public Meeting Standpipes, Blessing of the Roads, Manual Handling Courses, Workplace Behaviours Seminar, Risk Workshop Local Emergency Management Committee, Skin Checks, Bushfire Meetings and Debriefs, Fire Coordination and Red Cross Meetings.
+The Shire has held meetings along with training sessions within the centre, the KLC User Group, Townscape Committee, Public Meeting Standpipes, Blessing of the Roads, Manual Handling Courses, Workplace Behaviours Seminar, Risk Workshop Local Emergency Management Committee and Skin Checks.
 In-kind contributions towards the use of the facilities and equipment has been provided to community groups.
 Community use of the Function Centre continues with commercial/government and private facilities hire.
 S1.2 Optimum quality of life for all citizens with access to health and other support services that meet the needs of our community.
 Disability Awareness training for Shire staff and Disability Access and Inclusion Plan (DAIP) reporting workshop for LG's conducted.
 Meetings convened with the Katanning Noongar Leadership Group.
 DAIP report submitted.
 Community Arts Network Noongar project 'Place Names' has resulted in an event being prepared for the opening of the Bloom Festival 26 Sept - puppet/bigature making sessions with Katanning Senior High School students.
 Cultural Awareness Training for Shire staff conducted-To provide knowledge in dealing with CaLD customers.
 The Shire is undertaking the refurbishment of the old Shire Administration building to accommodate the Katanning Community Medical Centre.
 The Shire has secured Federal government funding to facilitate the implementation of this project, which will then see additional GP service being provided in Katanning to address doctor shortages.
 S1.3 Ensure access to art, culture and learning opportunities.
 The Katanning Public Art Gallery held a number of exhibitions throughout the year.
 The Regional Exhibitions Touring Boost launch exhibition "How Did We Get Here".
 The Gallery was visited by Conservators from the Art Gallery of Western Australia who conducted a map and gap exercise on the Shire's art collection, gallery space and storage.
+Shire Art Collection baseline condition report documentation established.
+To adapt to COVID-19 restrictions the Katanning Library provided a range of online services.